Perdita puts her paw in it.

 “What’s your name?”
 Amber asked.
 The female snow leopard looked at her.
 “Perdita,” the snow leopard replied, “though everyone calls me Perdy, My parents thought they’d give me a grand name, but I don’t really like it.
 Perdy’s better.”
 Amber smiled:

 “Well Perdy,” she said, “go into the bathroom, and Tigger will help you wash your fur and paws.
 Perdy padded into the bathroom, the steam from the bathtub swirling round her.
 Tigger smiled at Perdy, extending a paw towards her.
 Perdy took his paw in hers and Tigger hugged her.
 Perdy, taken by surprise, didn’t know what to make of the huge tiger’s conduct.
 His hug was warm and comforting, but she wasn’t used to physical contact.
 Tigger guided Perdy towards the bathtub, the female snow leopard stepping cautiously into the bathtub.
 The warm water caressed her paws as she waded deeper.
 Tigger stroked Perdy’s left forepaw beneath the water, the snow leopard lying down in the warm water.
-Perdy, the water working its magic on her, purred contentedly as things warmed up.
+Perdy, the water working its magick on her, purred contentedly as things warmed up.
 Tigger began massaging Perdy’s paws, the female snow leopard submitting happily to his attentions.
 By degrees, Tigger’s paws worked their way over every inch of Perdy’s Body, from her nose to the end of her long tail.
 Perdy hadn’t been so warm, or felt so relaxed for a long time, and this tiger certainly knew how to massage life back into her frozen paws.
 All too soon, the massage and bath were over, and Tigger was helping Perdy out of the tub, water streaming from her water repellent fur.
 Padding into the kitchen, Tigger and Perdy stopped where a thick and very soft towel had been spread on the floor.
 Here Tigger asked Perdy to lift each paw in turn.
 Perdy complied, and the tiger wrapped each paw in the towel, rubbing them gently until they were dry.
 Perdy smiled as she felt the affects of the massage.
 Once her paws were dry, Tigger took Perdy’s left forepaw in his and guided her into the lounge, where he motioned to her to lie down.
 Throughout all this, Tigger said nothing, preferring to remain silent until Perdy was warm and dry, and possibly more amenable to answering questions.
 Perdy curled up beside the radiator, her fur steaming as the heat worked on the remaining water held in it.